 The Act sets standards for air pollution and regulates various types of pollutants.
 The goal is to eliminate air pollution and better the standard of the environment.

-Aims and Objectives Of Air Act In India
+Aims and Objectives of the Air Act, 1981

 - Section 3 of the Air Pollution Act of India states that State Pollution Control Boards and the Central Pollution Control Board (CPCB) should exercise their range of powers without prejudice.